 todo.remove()

-Auth - session and user management based on passwords and OAuth/openID.
-Persisted in the built-in DB, can be initiated by leading users to the predefined routes, and can retrieve current auth/user info using an extractor:
+Session and user management using passwords and OAuth/openID protocols.
+Based on the built-in DB, openidconnect-rs, axum-login and password-auth.
+Persisted in the built-in DB, can be initiated by leading users to the predefined routes, and can retrieve current auth/user info using extractors:

 html!{